-Net cash used in financing activities was \$102 million in 2010 compared to net cash used in financing activities of \$491 million in 2009.
-The decrease in cash used in financing activities in 2010 primarily related to a decrease in cash dividends to approximately \$172 million compared to approximately \$460 million in cash dividends paid in 2009.
-This decrease was partially offset by an increase in proceeds from stock options exercised to \$73 million and an increase in excess tax benefit from exercise of stock options to \$10 million in 2010 compared to \$8 million in proceeds from stock options exercised and \$1 million in excess tax benefit from exercise of stock options in 2009.
-Payments on debt decreased to approximately \$16 million in 2010 compared to \$47 million in 2009.
-For 2010, the Company used its cash on hand to fund its acquisitions.
-The effect of the change in exchange rates on cash flows was a positive \$14 million and \$27 million in 2010 and 2009, respectively.
+Net cash used in financing activities in 2009 was \$491 million compared to net cash used in financing activities of \$74 million for the same period of 2008.
+The cash used in financing activities in 2009 primarily related to \$460 million in cash dividends paid during the last month of 2009.
+In addition, cash used in financing activities in 2009 related to \$47 million cash payments on debt primarily acquired in 2009 acquisitions, offset by cash proceeds from borrowings in the amount of \$7 million as well as exercised stock options and excess tax benefit from the exercise of stock options in the amount of \$9 million.
+The borrowings and payments of debt in 2008 primarily relates to the financing of the Grant Prideco acquisition.
+For 2009, the Company used its cash on hand to fund its acquisitions.

+The effect of the change in exchange rates on cash flows was a positive \$27 million and a negative \$46 million in 2009 and 2008, respectively.

 We believe cash on hand, cash generated from operations and amounts available under the credit facility and from other sources of debt will be sufficient to fund operations, working capital needs, capital expenditure requirements and financing obligations.
-At December 31, 2010, the Company had \$1,523 million of available funds under its revolving credit facility.
+At December 31, 2009, the Company had \$1,412 million of available funds under its revolving credit facility.
 We also believe increases in capital expenditures caused by any need to increase manufacturing capacity can be funded from operations or through existing available debt financing.

-A summary of the Company s outstanding contractual obligations at December 31, 2010 is as follows (in millions):
+A summary of the Company's outstanding contractual obligations at December 31, 2009 is as follows (in millions):

-Payment Due by Period Total th Less nan 1 Year 1-3 ears 4-5 ears After 5 ears Contractual Obligations: Total debt Operating leases \$ 887 639 \$ 373 130 \$ 360 166 \$ 153 105 \$ 1 238 Total Contractual Obligations \$ 1,526 \$ 503 \$ 526 \$ 258 \$ 239 Commercial Commitments: Standby letters of credit \$ 1,843 \$ 1,224 \$ 609 \$ 8 \$ 2
+rayment Due by Period

+Total Less than 1 Year 1-3 Years 4-5 Years After 5 Years

+Contractual Obligations:

+Total debt \$ 883 \$ 7 \$ 717 \$ 6 \$ 153

+Operating leases 553 122 156 96 179

+Total Contractual Obligations \$ 1,436 \$ 129 \$ 873 \$ 102 \$ 332

+Commercial Commitments:

+Standby letters of credit \$ 2,661 \$ 1,762 \$ 721 \$ 176 \$ 2

-As of December 31, 2010, the Company had \$118 million of unrecognized tax benefits.
+As of December 31, 2009, the Company had \$58 million of unrecognized tax benefits.
 This represents the tax benefits associated with various tax positions taken, or expected to be taken, on domestic and international tax returns that have not been recognized in our financial statements due to uncertainty regarding their resolution.
 Due to the uncertainty of the timing of future cash flows associated with these unrecognized tax benefits, we are unable to make reasonably reliable estimates of the period of cash settlement, if any, with the respective taxing authorities.
 Accordingly, unrecognized tax benefits have been excluded from the contractual obligations table above.
 For further information related to unrecognized tax benefits, see Note 14 to the Consolidated Financial Statements included in this Report.

 We intend to pursue additional acquisition candidates, but the timing, size or success of any acquisition effort and the related potential capital commitments cannot be predicted.
 We expect to fund future cash acquisitions and capital spending primarily with cash flow from operations and borrowings, including the unborrowed portion of the credit facility or new debt issuances, but may also issue additional equity either directly or in connection with acquisitions.
-There can be no assurance that additional financing for acquisitions will be available at terms acceptable to us or at all.
+There can be no assurance that additional financing for acquisitions will be available at terms acceptable to us.